 “My mission as an artist and my intent, through sculptural forms, is to convey a spirit that embodies the message of peace, love, harmony and whimsy with my creations.
 Also, because I was a property master on Broadway, I have a passion for assembling sculptures from found objects,” says Liam.

-The various forms of sculpture collections Liam Herbert creates encompass limited edition bronzes, mixed medium, one- of-a- kind sculptures and wall reliefs… as well as thematic jewelry with subjects relating to human emotions and experiences.
+The various forms of art collections Liam Herbert creates encompass limited edition bronzes, mixed medium, one- of-a- kind sculptures wall reliefs, drawings and paintings… as well as thematic jewelry with subjects relating to human emotions and experiences.

-A look at his website gives a more in depth overview of his body of work.
+A look at his website gives a more in-depth overview of his body of work.
+To View commissions, click the projects tab.

 Liam takes you on a journey of his past works.
 His video "Emotionalism Within" shows the viewer how the human form relates to his sculptures.